Guard Rails and Impact Ratings

-Many types of steel guard railing for industrial facilities list impact ratings, but what do those numbers mean?
+Many types of guard railing for industrial facilities list impact ratings, but what do these numbers mean?

 Guardrails are used to separate people, structures, machinery and valuable assets from heavy forklifts weighing more than 10,000 pounds.
 The requirements for durability and impact resistance are demanding, yet many don’t understand what types of impacts their systems can endure, and under what circumstances.
 The issue is compounded by the fact that many manufacturers simply don’t provide impact ratings for their guard rails.
 Some companies fabricate and install home-made railing, which is likely to never have been rated at all.